AndersDeath/diary2/000-current.md

 # 02 August - Wednesday - Yerevan - 307 day of immigration

 The weather today is crazy.
 It's 22:47 o'clock and 27 degree Celsius outside.
 It's heavy.
 I had a tech interview with one company today.
 I don't expect anything from them.
 I barely could think.
 At the same time I will have another call with autohaus company.
+It's weird place for work but still.